 All of the management for your Snowball Edge resources can be performed in the AWS management console and these operations require no on-site system engineers.

 Snowball Edge is the optimal data transfer choice if you need to securely and quickly transfer terabytes to petabytes of data to AWS.
 You can use Snowball Edge if you have a large backlog of data to transfer or if you frequently collect data that needs to be transferred to AWS and your storage is in an area where high-bandwidth Internet connections are not available or cost-prohibitive.
-You can also use Snowball Edge to run edge computing workloads such as performing local analysis of your data using Lambda functions, backed by a Snowball Edge cluster with increased durability and an S3-compatible endpoint.
+You can also use Snowball Edge to run edge computing workloads such as performing local analysis of data on a Snowball Edge cluster and writing it to the S3-compatible endpoint.
 You can streamline it into existing workflows leveraging built-in capabilities such as the NFS file interface and migrate files to the device while maintaining file metadata.
-Snowball Edge can operate in remote locations or harsh operating environments, such as factory floors, windmills, ships and hospitals.
+Snowball Edge can operate in remote locations or harsh operating environments, such as factory floors, oil & gas rigs, mining sites, hospitals, and on moving vehicles.
 Snowball Edge is pre-configured and does not have to be connected to the internet, so processing and data collection can take place within isolated operating environments.
-Snowball Edge allows you to run the same software at the edge and access select AWS capabilities as you do when you have full connectivity to AWS.
+Snowball Edge allows you to run the same software at the edge and access select AWS capabilities as you would with full connectivity to AWS.

 You can transfer virtually any amount of data with Snowball Edge, from a few terabytes to many petabytes.
 You can transfer up to 100TB with a single Snowball Edge and transfer larger data sets with multiple devices, either in parallel, or sequentially.
 For example, you can transfer 1PB of data with 10 Snowball Edge devices.